50 Cheap and Easy Slow Cooker Recipes

 Nutrition: 287 calories, 5 g fat (1 g saturated fat) 182 mg sodium, 50 g carbs (6 g fiber, 12 g sugar) 12 g protein (calculated using nonfat milk and only 2 dates)

 How often do you run out of time for a healthy breakfast before work?
 Whether you skip it altogether or opt for an unhealthy option on your way, this recipe will solve all your breakfast problems!
 After slow-cooking the quinoa overnight, your breakfast is waiting for you when you get up.
-Instead of the four dates this recipe asks for, we cut it down to two to slash your sugar intake in half since dates are one of the 30 Healthy Foods You Better Eat in Moderation.
+Instead of the four dates this recipe asks for, we cut it down to two to slash your sugar intake in half since dates are one of the healthy foods to eat in moderation.

 Get the recipe from My Whole Food Life.